yugimamidi/git-started-windows/README.md

 ## Install Git for Windows

-Install Git for Windows from <https://git-scm.com/download/win>.
+Work through [Basic Tools for Web Development](https://github.com/denisecase/basic-tools-for-webdev).
+Or install Git for Windows from <https://git-scm.com/download/win>.
 The 64-bit version is recommended for most users.

 ## Set up Git

-Follow all installation and setup instructions.
-You'll have to configure Git with your full name and email address.
+It is critical that you follow all setup instructions.
+You must configure Git with your full name and email address.

 ## Install TortoiseGit

-Install TortoiseGit from <https://tortoisegit.org/>.
+If you haven't already, install TortoiseGit from <https://tortoisegit.org/>.
 TortoiseGit integrates with Windows File Explorer, making it fast and easy to execute most of the typical Git commands used every day.

 ## Transferring Files